Article Publishing Charges (APCs)

 Common open licenses that are appropriate include the GNU General Public License (GPL) and the Creative Commons Attribution-ShareAlike license.
 Other copyleft licenses have been specifically designed for hardware; they include the CERN Open Hardware License (OHL) and the TAPR Open Hardware License (OHL).
 Licenses that prevent commercial use are not compatible with open-source; see this post by OSHWA for more information.

-The complete design files must be either uploaded to an approved online repository, uploaded at the time of submission on the online Elsevier submission interface as supplementary materials (CAD files, videos…), or included in the body of the manuscript (e.g. figures).
-The two approved online repositories are Mendeley Data and the Open Science Framework (OSF HardwareX instructions).
+The complete design files must be either uploaded to an approved online repository, uploaded at the time of submission on the online Elsevier submission interface as supplementary materials (CAD files, videos?), or included in the body of the manuscript (e.g. figures).
+The three approved online repositories are Mendeley Data the Open Science Framework, and Zenodo.
+See repository instructions here: